HangfireIO/Hangfire.Documentation/background-processing/throttling.rst

 Installation
 ------------

-The package is available on a private Hangfire.Ace NuGet feed (that's different from Hangfire.Pro one), please see the Downloads page to learn how to use it (TODO: add links).
+The package is available on a private Hangfire.Ace NuGet feed (that's different from Hangfire.Pro one), please see the `Downloads page <https://www.hangfire.io/ace/downloads.html>`_ to learn how to use it.
 After registering the private feed, we can install the ``Hangfire.Throttling`` package by editing our ``.csproj`` file for new project types:

 .. code-block:: xml